petablox/popl2020-artifact/README.md

 columns of Table 3) vary significantly across runs.
 Aggregate values, such as the median values, are less susceptible to variations of this form.

+We also note that because of a historical mistake, the benchmark named `samegen` in the paper corresponds to the benchmark named `sgen` in the artifact.

 Reproducing Experiment 2
 ------------------------